Here’s What a Blizzard Looks Like from Space

 The Red Planet, white

 No, those aren’t bushes; believe it or not, you’re looking at a c.
 2000 photo of frozen sand dunes on Mars!
 “Because the martian air pressure is very low—100 times lower than at Sea Level on Earth—ice on Mars does not melt and become liquid when it warms up,” NASA writes.
 “Instead, ice sublimes—that is, it changes directly from solid to gas, just as ‘dry ice’ does on Earth.”
 As for those dark, shrub-like triangles?
 More sand.
 “The sand underneath the frost is dark, just like basalt beach sand in Hawaii.”
+Check out these stunning pictures of winter across America.

 Like two ships passing in the theoretical night of space, one space station snaps a pic of another in this rare 2001 photo.
 “The International Space Station (ISS) backdropped against clouds and snow-covered mountains was photographed with a digital still camera from the Space Shuttle Discovery on March 18, 2001,” NASA writes.
 “It is a standard operation for the shuttle to make a final fly-around of the outpost following unlinking from it.”
 Next, check out these other 25 incredible pictures of famous landmarks covered in snow.